It’s no great secret that WML-type lights are in use on UKSF L119A2s.

 It cropped up on Instagram a couple of weeks ago, courtesy of The Misfit Society.

-The other interesting thing is that the pic also seems to exhibit what could be a Magpul Suppressor Cover:
+The other interesting thing is that the pic also seems to exhibit what looks like a suppressor cover.

 What is conclusive is that WML-type lights are out there; but which variant(s)?